School Nutrition Programs Application Process

 If your agency contracts with a private meal company or a food service management company (FSMC), you must complete this section in the CNIPS:

-For additional information on contracts and the procurement process, review the CDE Procurement in SNP web page or contact the Procurement Resources Unit by e-mail at SFSContracts@cde.ca.gov.
+For additional information on contracts and the procurement process, review the CDE Procurement in SNP web page or contact the School Food Service Contracts Unit by email at SFSContracts@cde.ca.gov.

 Health Permit

-A current and valid health permit must be submitted for each site application that does not have a current facility license or school certificate.
+A current and valid health permit must be submitted for each site application.
 Receipt of a health permit for sites that do not have a current facility license or school certificate is required whether the food is prepared on site or is received from an outside source.
 If the school does not currently have a facility license or school certificate, it is recommended that an inspection for a health permit be scheduled with the local county health department as quickly as possible.

 The USDA requires that all schools participating in the NSLP and/or SBP receive two food safety inspections annually.
 Once the initial food safety inspection is completed, the school would obtain a health permit.
 The school must contact their local county health department to schedule these inspections.